Unknnownnn/Vyaapar.AI/README.md

 - Web scraping integrated to fetch market data.

 ### *Blockchain*
-- Ethereum (ERC-20) for tokenization.
-- Solidity for smart contract development.
+- Solidity for smart contract development including Minting,Updation, Dynamic Valuation and more.
 - Web3.js for wallet integration.
+- React.js for web app

 ---